SheffeyG/CheatDeck/README.md

 # CheatDeck
-[Decky Loader](https://github.com/SteamDeckHomebrew/PluginLoader) plugin to use cheat or trainer more conveniently, also provide  some other settings like language change in game mode.
+CheatDeck is a [Decky Loader](https://github.com/SteamDeckHomebrew/PluginLoader) plugin to make it more conveniently to use cheat or trainer, also provide some other launch options like language for games in game mode.

-## How to use it
+## How to use
 1. Enable the developer mode at steam system settings.
 2. Download the cheat or trainer you need in your steamdeck.
 3. Navigate to the game details menu, and find the `CheatDeck` item.